Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Beyond mean estimation: stochastic gradient descent

 Our next result establishes that players can be incentivized to be arbitrarily honest, using a penalty scheme similar to the one in Section \ref{sec:mean_transferable_utility}.
 Again, penalties are redistributed such that players' penalties have zero expectation whenever $\alpha^i_t = \alpha^j_t$ for all $i,j,t$.
 We set $\bar{m}_t = \frac{1}{N}\sum_j m_t^j$ and

 for constants $C_t$.
-With this penalized reward we prove: \begin{theorem} Assume $f$ is $B$-smooth, $L$-Lipschitz and $m$-strongly convex (See Appendix \ref{def:Lipschitz} for definitions of these properties).
+With this penalized reward we prove: \begin{theorem} Assume $f$ is $B$-smooth and $L$-Lipschitz on $W$ and $m$-strongly convex on $\mathbb{R}^d$ (See Appendix \ref{sec:proofs_SGD} for definitions of these properties).
 Also assume that for all $i$ and $t$ the gradient noise $e_t^i$ is $B'$-Lipschitz with probability one and that there exist scalars $M \geq 0$ and $M_V \geq 0$, such that for all $t$: